 The truth is, there are so many ways you can benefit from rollerblading.
 If you’re a beginner or seasoned skier, you don’t want to sit during summer waiting for winter.
 Instead, you can practice on inline skates and get better before the skiing seasons begin.

-If you’re looking for the perfect off-season cross-training for skiers, you can try several other options, but I’d bet on rollerblading as the best of them all.
+If you’re looking for the perfect off-season cross-training for skiers, you can try several other options, such as ski lessons, but I’d bet on rollerblading as the best of them all.

 So, without much ado, let’s quickly dive into how rollerblading helps skiing.
 Shall we?